surma/surma.dev/content/things/js-to-asc.md

 V8 has the luxury of having access to your original JavaScript code and knowledge about the semantics of the language.
 It can use that information to apply additional optimizations.
 For example: It can tell you are not just randomly reading values from memory, but you are iterating over an `ArrayBuffer` using a `for ... of` loop.
 What’s the difference?
 Well with a `for ... of` loop, the language semantics guarantee that you will never try to read values outside of the `ArrayBuffer`.
 You will never end up accidentally reading byte 11 when the buffer is only 10 bytes long, or: You never go _out of bounds_.
 This means TurboFan does not need to emit bounds checks, which you can think of as `if` statements making sure you are not accessing memory you are not supposed to.
 This kind of information is lost once compiled to WebAssembly, and since ASC’s optimization only happens at WebAssembly VM level, it can’t necessarily apply the same optimization.

-Luckily, AssemblyScript provides a magic `unchecked()` annotation to indicate that we are taking responsibilty for staying in-bounds.
+Luckily, AssemblyScript provides a magic `unchecked()` annotation to indicate that we are taking responsibility for staying in-bounds.

 ```diff
 - prev_prev_out_r = prev_src_r * coeff[6];